 - This drug has gold in it.
-This can cause very bad side effects.
-Tell the doctor right away if your child feels very tired or weak or has any bruising or bleeding; blood in the urine; itching; rash; very loose stools (diarrhea); or signs of infection like a fever of 100.4°F (38°C) or higher, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, a wound that will not heal, or anal itching or pain.
+This can cause very bad and sometimes deadly side effects.
+Tell the doctor right away if your child feels very tired or weak or if your child has any unexplained bruising or bleeding, blood in the urine, itching, rash, or very bad diarrhea.
+Tell the doctor right away if your child has any signs of infection like a fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

 - It is used to treat rheumatoid arthritis.

 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child has had a very bad reaction to gold products in the past.

 If your child is pregnant or breast-feeding a baby:

 - Do not give this drug to your child if she is pregnant.